 Personally, I am a huge fan of multi-purpose gear because when I travel, I am also hiking, climbing, and jumping on local transport.
 And when I’m home (in sunny California and beyond) I spend a lot of time in the outdoors, so Osprey’s backpacks are almost always my choice of bag because their products work for my travel and hiking needs.

-This bag makes sure you pack light, and its ventilation system is unmatched (which is necessary when you are drenched in sweat scouting out accommodation or waving down a taxi.
+The Talon 33 makes sure you pack light, and its ventilation system is unmatched (which is necessary when you are drenched in sweat scouting out accommodation or waving down a taxi.

 The Talon 33 also comes in handy for shorter trips (with 1-2 pairs of shoes, ladies), or trips where you’re constantly on-the-go.
 When I’m moving around a lot, I don’t want a heavy pack and a bunch of stuff to weigh me down or take up a bunch of space on public transportation.